OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-messages-faq.md

 <details>
-<summary>I am trying to fill in the registration form but getting error while submitting the form.
-How can I proceed ?</summary>
+<summary>I am trying to fill in the registration form but getting error while submitting.
+How can I proceed?</summary>

 This might happen if there are some fields where the value is unexpected.